Python

 Known Limitations

-• Endor Labs specifically looks for the requirements.txt file for a Python project using Pip.
-If you use a different file name, it will not be automatically discovered.
+• Endor Labs specifically looks for the requirements.txt file for a Python project using pip.
+If you use a different file name, it won’t be automatically discovered.

 • Python versions older than 3.7 are not supported but may work as expected.